jcurran1289/PP3/README.md

 # Python ATM
 Python ATM  is a Python terminal system, which runs in the Code Institute mock terminal on Heroku.

-Users have the ability to create a bank account in the ATM,update their, withdraw and deposit money and the accounts being updated in real time.
+Users have the ability to create a bank account in the ATM, update their account details, withdraw and deposit money and the accounts being updated in real time.
 ## How to use
 The ATM has simply controls and interface.
-The user will be promted to enter a number depending on what they would like to do or Q to quit the system.
+The user will be promted to enter a number depending on what they action they would like to carry.
+They can enter Q at anytime to quit the system.

 ## Features
 ### Exisiting Features